Dates, parades and key events of the Holy Week of Malaga 2026.

 History and Tradition of the Holy Week of Malaga

-This week of traditions in Malaga has its origins in the 15th century, when the first brotherhoods began to organize processions to commemorate the Passion of Christ.
-Over the centuries, this celebration has evolved to become one of the most impressive in Spain, characterized by its majestic thrones, the devotion of the brotherhoods and the accompaniment of music bands.
+Malaga’ s Holy Week has its origins in the 15th century, when the first brotherhoods began to organize processions to commemorate the Passion of Christ.
+Over the centuries, this tradition has evolved to become one of the most unique celebrations in Spain, recognized for the magnitude of its thrones, the artistic richness of its images and the deep involvement of the brotherhoods.

-Program of Processions of the Holy Week of Malaga 2025
+Program of parades of the Holy Week of Malaga 2026

-La Pollinica – Jesus at his Entry into Jerusalem and María Santísima del Amparo.
+La Pollinica – Jesús a su Entrada en Jerusalén y María Santísima del Amparo.

 Crucifixion – Santísimo Cristo de la Crucifixión y María Santísima del Mayor Dolor en su Soledad.